top of page

 How long does therapy take?

 This varies.
 Some people benefit from focused work on the maintaining cycle, especially checking, avoidance, and shame patterns.
 Others need longer, particularly when body dysmorphia has been present for years or is closely tied to trauma, bullying, perfectionism, or identity.
+We review progress together so therapy stays purposeful and aligned with your goals.

 Body dysmorphia therapy in Hampstead and online